tnhabib/pixelcade-attract-mode/README.md

 ## DESCRIPTION:

 Pixelcade plugin is for the [AttractMode](http://attractmode.org) front end that communicates with the [Pixelcade Marquee](http://pixelcade.org).
-It will fade the screen when transitioning to and from a game.
+It will update the marquee when transitioning to and from a game.

 ## Prerequisites